hinghuynh/surveyunicorn/README.md

+Marty: if you get the chance can you exmplain the changes you made to the database?
+I'm a little confused about why question and answers need a join table.
+The database refactoring means we have to remake all the other pgaes that rely on it, and to do that, I need to understand what's going on there.

+You think you'll make it in tomorrow?

 Cool deal, martin, thanks.
 I was just trying to get a better grasp on the context of whatever problem you were having.

 Hing and I are having fun implementing cool things.
 Have a great night; we'll see you later.